-SCR MCA on behalf of the LEP receive a grant from the ESFA to support Executive Team activity in relation to Skills Bank which includes: contract management, evaluation, labour market information, capacity development fund and Skills Hub (skills advisors).
+SCR MCA on behalf of the LEP receive a grant from the ESFA to support Executive Team activity in relation to Skills Bank which includes: contract management, evaluation, labour market information, capacity development fund and Skills Advisors.
 This is drawn down via a series of deliverables and evidence to the ESFA.
-Funding for the Innovation and Capacity Fund is held by the Operator and paid to the MCA at interim points.
-Once received, this is held in a Skills Bank reserve for the purposes of delivering agreed Skills Bank activity or to sustain the Skills Bank model beyond the funding received from government.
+Funding for the Innovation and Capacity Fund is held by the Operator and paid to the MCA at interim points to be held in a ringfenced Skills bank reserve.